 Bill Clinton visits Albany Technical Institute

 Albany Tech has adult learning centers in all seven of its service delivery counties.
-Today, more than 3,000 full-time students are enrolled in credit programs per quarter.
+Today, more than 3,000 full-time students are enrolled in credit programs per semester.
 Another 2,500 are enrolled part-time and in seminars, continuing education courses, teleconferences and customized business training.

 Albany Technical College's Mission